My Forking Life

 The full recipe with ingredients/instructions is available on the recipe card at the bottom of the post.
 Important tips/tricks are also included in the blog post.

 Black Cake is exactly what it's named, a cake that is really black.
-It's also rich, dense, moist, and taste like a strong liquored cake with tons of flavor and essence.
-Growing up in a Jamaican household, it's all I knew when it came to celebrations, especially Christmas.
+It's also rich, dense, moist, and tastes like a strong liquored cake with tons of flavor and essence.
+Growing up in a Jamaican household, Christmas was all I knew when it came to celebrations.
 We also had the cake at every wedding, including my very own.

-Black cake is known by many names, rum cake, Christmas cake, or wedding cake (where it's covered in royal icing).
-Black cake is made among the Caribbean islands and is not only specific to Jamaica.
-Everyone has their own version of the cake but it’s pretty much all the same.
-Dried fruits are soaked for weeks or months in advance in wine or rum.
+Black cake is known by many names, such as rum cake, Christmas cake, or wedding cake (where it's covered in royal icing).
+Black cake is a traditional dessert made throughout the Caribbean islands and is not exclusive to Jamaica.
+Everyone has their own version of the cake, but it’s pretty much all the same.
+Dried fruits are soaked in wine or rum for weeks or months in advance.
 This mixture is then either added whole or blended and turned into a delicious cake.

 Be sure to try my Caribbean Rum Cake and Jamaican Sorrel Drink too.